-Mr S Corbishley (Company Secretary) - appointed 20 May 2022
+Mr S Corbishley (Company Secretary)

-Mr Corbishley was appointed as Company Secretary in May 2022.
-He is an experienced sports and major events lawyer, company director and company secretary who advises high profile national and international governing bodies, major events, domestic leagues, clubs, athletes and sponsors on a range of legal, commercial, governance and integrity matters.
+Mr Corbishley is an experienced sports and major events lawyer, company director and company secretary who advises high profile national and international governing bodies, major events, domestic leagues, clubs, athletes and sponsors on a range of legal, commercial, governance and integrity matters.
 Mr Corbishley's in-house experience across a wide range of sports and major events has given him a deep understanding of the sports industry and, having advised clients at every level of sport, he brings a unique perspective to his advice.

-Mr Corbishley was General Counsel & Company Secretary for AFC Asian Cup Australia 2015 and for FA's successful bid for FIFA Women's World Cup 2023, and has also acted as General Counsel & Company Secretary for Delhi 2010 Commonwealth Games, Invictus Games Sydney 2018 and the 2022 UCI Road World Championships.
+Mr Corbishley was General Counsel & Company Secretary for AFC Asian Cup Australia 2015 Ltd and for FA's successful bid for 2023 FIFA Women's World Cup, and has also acted as General Counsel & Company Secretary for Delhi 2010 Commonwealth Games, Invictus Games Sydney 2018 and the 2022 UCI Road World Championships.
 He has also advised Cricket Australia on the establishment of the Men's and Women's Big Bash League, Netball Australia on the establishment of the Super Netball League, Hockey Australia on the establishment of Hockey League One and Athletics Australia on the establishment of Nitro Athletics.